Moloch, slack and hyperselection

 The two aspects are ‘ascendancy’, which is something like efficiency or being optimized, and ‘reserve capacity’, which is something like random junk that might come in handy if something unexpected comes up.

 You know those gadgets you kept in the back of your kitchen drawer and never needed… until you did?
 If you’re aiming for ‘ascendancy’ you’d clear out those drawers.
 But if you keep that stuff, you’ve got more ‘reserve capacity’.
 They both have their good points.
-Ideally you want to strike a wise balance.
+Ideally, you want to strike a wise balance.
 You’ve probably sensed this every time you clean out your house: should I keep this thing because I might need it, or should I get rid of it?

 While the dynamics of this dialectic interaction can be quite subtle and highly complex, one thing is boldly clear—systems with either vanishingly small ascendancy or insignificant reserves are destined to perish before long.
 A system lacking ascendancy has neither the extent of activity nor the internal organization needed to survive.
 By contrast, systems that are so tightly constrained and honed to a particular environment appear “brittle” in the sense of Holling (1986) or “senescent” in the sense of Salthe (1993) and are prone to collapse in the face of even minor novel disturbances.
 Systems that endure—that is, are sustainable—lie somewhere between these extremes.
 But, where?

-1 Incoming
+1 Enshittification/adshittification

-Alternative term, according to Steve Hou:
+An alternative term, according to Steve Hou:

 One of the most popular sociological internet catchphrases in China doesn’t have a good translation. “内卷” or technically “involution”, which nobody understands.
-But it describes a perverse state of affairs where competition get perniciously fierce while rewards get ever smaller.
+But it describes a perverse state of affairs where competition gets perniciously fierce while rewards get ever smaller.

 Winning is for losers might fit?

-Martin Sustrik analyses moloch in terms of evolutionary theory and considers various other models that might relate, such as slack as random mutation and Moloch as deterministic evolution.
+Martin Sustrik analyses Moloch in terms of evolutionary theory and considers various other models that might relate, such as slack as random mutation and Moloch as deterministic evolution.

 Nintil - Slaying Alexander’s Moloch.

-And, of course, this evokes Goodhart’s law, no?
+Moloch evokes Goodhart’s law, no?